-In 2021, IATA launched two additional think tanks: Financial and Digital & Data.
-All three think tanks consists of airlines, partners and IATA subject matter experts that meet monthly to brainstorm the potential themes and ideas.
+This year, in addition to the AIR Think Tank, IATA launched two additional think tanks: Financial and Digital & Data.
+All three think tanks consist of airlines, partners, and IATA subject matter experts that meet monthly (virtually) to brainstorm the potential themes and ideas.
 The output for each of the think tanks will be an industry white paper as well as proofs of concepts that will be presented at the respective IATA industry events.

 Financial Think Tank

 The Financial Think Tank is currently brainstorming ideas in payment innovation and the currency.